-As you consider the many options available to automate HR with an HRIS, ask each provider how their system will help you automate:
+As you consider the many ways you can automate HR with an HRIS, ask each provider how its system will help you automate:

 Look for an HRIS that will help you architect and implement simple automation and increase HR’s capacity and productivity.

-Finally, keep people and the human experience as the top priority in your search for automation.
+Finally, keep people and the human experience as the top priority as you implement automation.
 Technology paves the path for us to continue serving the people who are the heart and soul of the organization.
 Whether it’s your employees or HR team members using automation systems, the technology needs to work for them.

-There’s no denying that technology is transforming HR functions.
+There’s no denying that technology is transforming the function of HR.
 Every step of the employee lifecycle still requires HR’s involvement—but now you can do so as strategic partners who are supported and backed by a powerful, automated system.
-Now is the time for HR to engage in conversations with IT, operations, and other stakeholders to maximize automation across the organization.
+Now is the time for HR to engage in conversations with IT, operations, and other stakeholders to maximize automation across your organization.
 All the while, HR can reinforce the importance of keeping humans at the top of the agenda as part of ongoing automation efforts.